Eyre Crowe: Foreign Office

 To give way to the blackmailer's menaces enriches him, but it has long been proved by uniform experience that, although this may secure for the victim temporary peace, it is certain to lead to renewed molestation and higher demands after ever-shortening periods of amicable forbearance.

 Crowe further argued Britain should never give in to Germany's demands since:

 The blackmailer's trade is generally ruined by the first resolute stand made against his exactions and the determination rather to face all risks of a possibly disagreeable situation than to continue in the path of endless concessions.

 Sir Edward Grey, the Foreign Secretary United Kingdom, said he found Crowe's memorandum "most valuable".
 Grey circulated the paper to the Prime Minister Campbell-Bannerman, Asquith, Ripon and Morley but there is no evidence either way that any of them either read or were influenced by the argument.
 The historian Richard Hamilton states: "Though a life-long Liberal, Crowe came to despise the Liberal Cabinets of 1906–1914, including Sir Edward Grey, for what he perceived as their irresolute attitude to Germany".

+Crowe regarded the Agadir Crisis of 1911 as "a trial of strength, if anything ...
+Concession means not loss of interests or loss of prestige.
+It means defeat, with all its inevitable consequences".
+He urged Grey to send a gunboat to Agadir.
+Historian Christopher Clark wrote that "Crowe became one of Whitehall's most implacable opponents of rapprochment with Germany.

-However, detractors of Crowe, for example the historian John Charmley, argue that he was being unduly pessimistic about Germany and by making warnings like these was encouraging war.
+Throughout the Foreign Office Documents for the period June 28th - August 4th, 1914, Crowe's footnotes to telegrams and letters, and his memoranda, are often biased without reason and blatantly anti-German and could be argued to be a determining malign influence on Sir Edward Grey.
+Detractors of Crowe, for example the historian John Charmley, argue that he was unduly pessimistic about Germany and by making warnings like these was encouraging war.